naoufal/nkProgressHUD/README.md

 ### Display the HUD

-You can display the HUD by initializing nkPRogressHUD like this:
+You can display the HUD by initializing nkProgressHUD like this:

     showNKProgressHUD(loaderString);